primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

  * **Full Name**: The name managers and administrators will see when looking at your account.
  * **User Code**: Depending on configuration, may impact composite ID field generated for records you create.
 This is not often used.
  * **Password**: Must be at least eight characters and contain both letters and numbers.
+ 	* To update your password, please click the "Change Password" link.
+Otherwise, your password will stay the same.
  * **Language**: This will be the default language in which you will see the application.
  * **Phone**: Allows other users with the ability to view your profile to contact you.
  * **Email**: Will be used for any email notifications.